-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 960 bags yesterday; to register these stocks at 1,411,938 bags.
-There was meanwhile no change to the number of bags pending grading for this exchange; to register these pending grading stocks at 14,185 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 4,227 bags yesterday, to register these stocks at 1,724,480 bags, with 94.6% of these certified stocks being held in Europe at a total of 1,631,592 bags and the remaining 5.4% being held in the USA at a total 92,888 bags.
+There was meanwhile a smaller in number 1,925 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 76,094 bags.

-The London market ended the day on a very positive note and with 88.6% of the earlier gains of the day intact, while the New York market ended the day on a positive note and with 80% of the gains of the day intact.
-This close and with the ability of the New York market to shrug off the earlier in the day negative pressures is perhaps somewhat constructive for confidence and one might expect to see a steady start due for early trade today against the prices set yesterday, as follows:
+The London market ended the day on a modest positive note with 46.15% of the earlier gains of the day intact, while the New York market ended the day on a firm positive note with 85.33% of the earlier gains of the day intact.
+This firmer close, with the New York market settling near to the highs of the day, might inspire some degree of confidence to possibly set the markets for a follow through steady start for early trade today, against the prices set yesterday, as follows:

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.